 Whatever your return policy may be, it should be clear, easy to read, and easy to find on your website.
 Whether it’s an FAQ section or a clearly laid out web page, you should include prominent links that make your e-commerce return policy easy to find on your web and mobile site.

-Having a return policy that’s clearly laid out and easy to find builds trust with your customers and leaves less room for frustration as they figure out when and how to make returns.
+Having a return policy that’s clearly worded and easy to find builds trust with your customers and leaves less room for frustration as they figure out when and how to make returns.
 This trust can lead to increased sales.
 Clear expectations in your return policy also means you get fewer people calling your call center about returns, which saves you time and money.

 2) Include clear deadlines in your e-commerce return policy